Setting Up Dell R720 Server in the Home Lab

 I recently stumbled upon an incredible deal for the Dell PowerEdge R720 server.
-This powerhouse boasts impressive specifications:
+This powerhouse boasts impressive specifications that make it perfect for a home lab environment.

 - Server Model: Dell PowerEdge R720